20 Long Distance Relationship Tips

 She goes, “Yeah, I’m all dressed up.”
 I said, “So am I.” Then I rang the doorbell, and she said, “Hang on.

 She’s like, “No way.”
-Sure enough, her hair was done, her makeup was done, the dress was like bam.
+Sure enough, her hair and makeup were done, and the dress was like bam.
 She was looking great.
 I got to take her out on a fantastic Valentine’s Day night.

-The great thing is we had already had this way of connecting on Friday nights.
-Here was a way that I got to delight and surprise her, show her how much she meant to me, and deepen our relationship.
+The great thing is we already had this way of connecting on Friday nights.
+Here was a way to delight and surprise her, show her how much she meant to me, and deepen our relationship.

 15. Regular Dating

 So we saw each other about every three weeks to a month.
-Sometimes it was or a weekend at a time.
-We made an effort to make sure that we could see each other quite regularly.
+Sometimes it was a weekend at a time.
+We tried to make sure that we could see each other quite regularly.

-It helped us stay motivated to stay very loved and stay focused on being together.
+It helped us stay motivated, loved, and focused on being together.
 The time we did spend together was terrific.
 We needed to feel normality and have a bit of downtime with each other pretending.

 We like we had a normal relationship and had those nights.
 We ate shitty food, sat on the couch, watched Netflix, and chilled banging.
 There are some situations where it’s like across a different country.
-There’s a distance, and it’s not easy to have a baby.
+There’s a distance, and having a baby is not easy.

 We’re spending time together is FaceTime and Skype.
 Finding the time to see them face-to-face and a phone call is great.
 But if you are in a situation where you can get that eye contact and know the person’s

-face and have a conversation like you’re sitting in front of each other, it’s something the same thing.
+face and have a conversation like you’re sitting in front of each other; it’s the same thing.

 Are we getting annoyed with each other?
 What’s going on?
-We realized that we were communicating so damn much and never had a chill.
-We never had a break, and it was a constant line of communication all the time.
+We realized we were communicating so damn much and never had a chill.
+We never had a break; it was a constant line of communication.

 We were going insane, and it was too much, and we had nothing to talk about on the phone at the end of the day.
 It wasn’t exciting because we were updating each other every minute of what was happening, and that’s not real life all the time either, even when you live together.